BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 # Future improvement:
 1. Uses more fundamental data to predict the price of stock.
-2. Sentiment analysis
+2. Sentiment analysis or event driven analysis
 3. Train the model with 3000 US stocks.
-4. Deep Q learning for portfolio optimization and risk
+4. Deep Q ／ reinforcement learning for portfolio optimization and risk
 5. Quantopian Zipline will be used for backtesting
 6. GRU and LSTM comparison